samthegitguy/CSS-Generator/README.md

-# Welcome to CSS Geneartor!
+# Welcome to CSS Generator!

 This is a css tool to get css codes easily including *Shadows* , *Borders* , *Gradients tiles* and css + svgs Loaders collection!